dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 Let’s say you’re doing some refactoring and you decide to move a class from one library to another.
 But, you don’t want to break all of the code that assumes that class is still in the old library.
 Ideally, you’d like code that imports *either* of those to be able to get to your class: you want it to appear to be in both places.

-Or, let’s say you have a giant library with hundreds of names in it (we’ll call it “dart:html”).
+Or, let’s say you have a giant library with hundreds of names in it (we’ll call it "dart:html").
 You want to split that up into a few smaller libraries.
-But you’d also like users that want the whole kit and caboodle to just be able to import “dart:html” and get everything.
+But you’d also like users that want the whole kit and caboodle to just be able to import "dart:html" and get everything.

-To fix this, Dart has “re-exports”.
+To fix this, Dart has "re-exports".
 When you import a library, you can choose to also re-export the names you import from it.
 That will make it appear to code using *your* library that those names are coming directly from it.
 This lets you decouple the library where users get something from the library where it’s physically defined.
 For example:

 {% highlight dart %}
 // bar.dart